penlin/snake/README.md

   1. __SimpleAI__: which would only go to the border and circling through the border.
 It only can win the game when Snake Board size if _Nx2_ or _2xN_
   2. __SmartAI__: which would aggresively run to the candy to would die easily when it grows longer by running into itself
   3. __TraceTailAI__: which would run to the candy base on __SmartAI__ but ensuring the head has route to its lase tail brick
+  4. __BFSAI__ : which take strategy like __SmartAI__ but using BFS map to calculate the distance to the candy instead of euclidean distance.
+It may die when the candy can not seen and there are body grids located in border